jax-parker/Farming_Quiz_For_Kids/README.md

 * Yellow border was not big enough on selected answer.
 This was resolved by making the border pixels larger.
 * Correct/Incorrect buttons colour was deemed to be insufficient in contrast.
 This was resolved by using the Deque University website to find suitable colours and changed CSS.
 * Proof read though and amend spelling mistakes.
+* No delay between the last question and the message.
+This was resolved by adding a setTimout to the question loop.

 ## Deployment